-Prerequisites: CSL 542, CSL 544, CSL 551, CSL 552, and CSL 553; concurrent with CSL 530 This advanced course follows Therapy I and continues to explore the use of the self in the interpersonal aspect of therapeutic work.
-Focus is given to the clinical process by learning to develop treatment strategies and interventions.
+Prerequisites: CSL 542, CSL 544, CSL 551, CSL 552, and CSL 553; concurrent with CSL 530

+This advanced course follows Therapy I and continues to explore the use of the self in the interpersonal aspect of therapeutic work.
+Focus is given to adult psychotherapy in the clinical process by learning to develop treatment strategies and interventions.